KG416/node-express-api/README.md

 1. Install VS Code extention `REST Client`
 2. Make sure the node server is running (see installation above).
 3. In `test.rest`, click "Send request" on the corresponding request you want to send.
-This opens a new tab with the response.
+This opens a new tab with the response. *Remember to enter a valid id when sending `PUT` and `DELETE` requests, check in `products.json` to find a valid id.*

-## Version control (git)

-Progress is chronologically divided into different branches.
-For example `1-project-setup` and `2-node-server`.

 ## Tools